yhzhang0128/egos-2000/README.md

 The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) introduces the privileged registers used by egos-2000.
 The [SiFive FE310 manual](references/sifive-fe310-v19p04.pdf) introduces the processor used by egos-2000, especially the GPIO, UART and SPI bus controllers.

-For any questions, please contact [Yunhao Zhang](https://dolobyte.net/) or [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/).
+For any questions, please contact [Yunhao Zhang](https://dolobyte.net/).